KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit helps you build custom keyboard extensions with Swift and SwiftUI.
+KeyboardKit is a Swift library that helps you build custom keyboards with Swift and SwiftUI.
 It extends the native keyboard APIs and provides you with a lot more functionality than is otherwise available.

-The result can look like this or completely different:

 <p align="center">
     <img src ="Resources/Demo.gif" width="300" />
 </p>

-KeyboardKit supports using entirely custom views, but provides you with a large set of tools and views that make it easy to replicate the native iOS keyboards.

-If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
-You can also have a look at the demo apps for inspiration.
+KeyboardKit lets you create keyboards that mimic the iOS stock keyboard in a single line of code.
+These keyboards can be customized to great extent to change their input keys, keyboard layout, design, behavior etc.

+You can also use entirely custom views with the rich features of KeyboardKit, to create completely custom keyboard extensions.
+Most of the KeyboardKit features can be used on all major Apple platforms as well.